 • Welding Table

-In this article, I’m going to cover all of these tools and accessories in-depth and even share the one I like to use.
-Also, just remember you don’t need to have all of these tools to be a welder.
+In this article, I will cover these tools and accessories in-depth and share the ones I like to use.
+Also, remember you don’t need all these tools to be a welder.
 These are just the tools I’ve found helpful to have.

 #1 Gloves

-One of the first things you’re going to need as a welder is a good set of gloves.
-After all, a MIG welder burns at around 2000 to 2500 degrees which would severally burn your hands and skin if left unprotected.
+A good set of gloves is one of the first things you’ll need as a welder.
+After all, a MIG welder burns at around 10,000 degrees which would severally burn your hands and skin if left unprotected.

-So no ordinary gloves will due here.
-In order to MIG weld, you will need a strong leather glove like the ones I talked about here.
+So, no ordinary gloves will be here.
+To MIG weld, you will need a strong leather glove that will hold up to the heat but not break the bank simultaneously.

-I can remember one time in particular where I got a piece of metal in my eye right before a vacation.
-At first I thought it was a scratch but afterward, I ended up going to my eye doctor only to learn I had a piece of metal stuck in my eye.
+I remember one time in particular when I got a piece of metal in my eye right before a vacation.
+At first, I thought it was a scratch, but afterward, I went to my eye doctor to learn I had a piece of metal stuck in my eye.
 OUCH!

 • Protect your eyes from getting burnt.